powston/homepage/complaint.md

 **1. Introduction**

-Bliss.AI Pty Ltd ("Service Provider") is committed to providing high-quality energy management services and ensuring customer satisfaction.
+Bliss.AI Pty Ltd ("Service Provider") ABN 13608391288 is committed to providing high-quality energy management services and ensuring customer satisfaction.
 We recognize that, on occasion, clients may have concerns or complaints regarding our services.
 This Complaints Handling Procedure outlines the steps to address and resolve such concerns promptly and fairly.

 **2. Contact Information**